merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-2.md

 #### Add taxonomy

-We previously used {% include PROGRAM name="anvi-estimate-scg-taxonomy" %} and made a text output called `taxonomy_multi_genomes.txt`.
+We previously ([this section]({{ site.url }}/tutorials/trichodesmium-tutorial/chapter-1/#working-with-multiple-genomes) in Chapter 1) used {% include PROGRAM name="anvi-estimate-scg-taxonomy" %} and made a text output called `taxonomy_multi_genomes.txt`.
 We can import that table directly into the pangenome with the command {% include PROGRAM name="anvi-import-misc-data" %}:

 ```bash
 anvi-import-misc-data -p 01_PANGENOME/Trichodesmium-PAN.db \